Imagine what our students could achieve.....

 How High-Achieving Countries Develop Great Teachers

 Currently, LPS is exploring how to streamline school start and end times to better meet the needs of high school students and to pave the way for improved transportation services in the future.
-Research tells us that high school students learn more when their school day starts a little later.
-LPS is exploring ways to shift the high school day so that it starts about 30 minutes later in the morning and therefore ends about 30 minutes later in the afternoon.
-In order to prepare for improved transportation in the future, LPS is exploring having a common start time and end time for most elementary schools.
+Research tells us that high school and middle school students learn more when their school day starts a little later.
+LPS is exploring ways to shift the high school and middle school day so that it starts about one hour later in the morning and therefore ends about one hour later in the afternoon.
+Elementary schools would have one common start time closer to 8 a.m.

 Read the Research: